Coderad32/Coderad32/README.md

 "Please feel free to reach out for questions or comments or evens forks. -C.J."

+CC BY (2024)
+This license enables reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
+The license allows for commercial use.
+CC BY includes the following elements:

+ BY: credit must be given to the creator.

-- Cody James ( Foundation ) Developer
+- Cody James ( Foundation ) Developer / Founder